Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Results and implications for multi-messenger observations

+Missing $\gamma$ rays can also result from off-axis GRBs that despite the presence of a successful jet do not point directly towards Earth.
+Their beamed emission would therefore not be detected.
+However, their SBO emission is expected to last much shorter than what we considered here.
+For large viewing angle models, the SBO luminosity suddenly reaches a peak value and declines.
+In other words, if UV and optical emissions are detected over several days, it is reasonable to think that such signals are not related to off-axis GRBs \citep{suzuki2010}.

-Figure~\ref{fig:nevents} shows the expected rate of detectable type II SNe as a function of time after the SBO event.
-It is visible that, once ULTRASAT will be operational, the MM and multi-wavelength community can profit from at least as many observations as in the O field, or even more.
-Under the present assumptions, ULTRASAT will be able to reveal up to $\sim$65(3) Type II SNe per year from RSGs(BSGs) if the detection is performed within $\sim$4(1) day(s) after the SBO.
-About $60\%$ of Type II SNe from RSGs can be accompanied also by an optical detection by ZTF, in case it will be able to catch O emission within $\sim$10 days after the SBO (namely, around one week after the UV one).
-Indeed, as already pointed out in Figure~\ref{fig:zlim}, ZTF cannot perform sky observations as deep as ULTRASAT.
-As regards to the signals produced by BSG progenitors, one source out of the three detectable by ULTRASAT per year might be associated with O measurements by ZTF.
+Figure~\ref{fig:nevents} shows the expected rate of detectable SNe II as a function of time after the SBO event.
+After ULTRASAT is operational, the multi-messenger and multi-wavelength community can clearly profit from at least as many observations as in the optical field, or even more.
+Under the present assumptions, ULTRASAT will be able to reveal up to $\sim$1300(65) SNe II per year from RSGs(BSGs) if the detection is performed within $\sim$4(1) day(s) after the SBO.
+About $50\%$ of SNe II from RSGs can also be accompanied by an optical detection by the ZTF if it catches optical emission within $\sim$10 days after the SBO (i.e. around one week after the UV emission).
+As already pointed out in Figure~\ref{fig:zlim}, the ZTF cannot perform sky observations as deep as ULTRASAT.
+As regards to the signals produced by BSG progenitors, one source out of the three that will be detectable by ULTRASAT per year might be associated with optical measurements by ZTF.